 About 25,000 Class 8 trucks were ordered in August, which FTR said was an increase of 29% over last year.
 This marks the 19th consecutive month of yearly gains in that segment.
-Through the first six months of this year there have been 316,000 units ordered.
+Through the first six months of this year, that's an annualized rate of 316,000 units.

 “August marks the third consecutive month of atypically robust orders for Class 8 at a time of the year when orders are usually soft,” said Kenny Vieth, ACT’s president and senior analyst.
 “This ongoing strength is in line with continued reports of rising freight volumes and healthy freight rate gains for truckers.”

 However, FTR says that the numbers may not be as positive as they appear, because orders were driven, in part, by dealer incentive programs.
 In addition, August orders were not broad-based across the industry, said Don Ake, FTR Vice President of Commercial Vehicles.